CME211/notes/lecture-03/3-lists.md

-# Lists
+## Lists

-A list in Python is a data container that holds multiple objects in a specific order.
+**Sequential containers** store data items in a specified order.
+Think elements of a vector, names in a list of people that you want to invite to your birthday party.
+The most fundamental Python data type for this is called a `list`.
+Later in the course we will learn about containers that are more appropriate (and faster) for numerical data that come from NumPy.

-## Creating lists
+### Creating lists

 In Python, lists are created by putting things inside of square brackets (`[]`).